This guide introduces the OAuth flow for apps that are created in the Partner Dashboard.

 Introduction to OAuthAnchor link to section titled "Introduction to OAuth"

 OAuth 2.0 is the industry-standard protocol for authorizing or giving permissions to apps.
 This differs from authentication, which is the process of verifying the identity of the user or the app.
 The following video illustrates how OAuth works in Shopify:

 The OAuth flowAnchor link to section titled "The OAuth flow"

 Shopify uses OAuth 2.0’s authorization code grant flow to issue access tokens on behalf of users.
-The OAuth flow is used so that merchants can authorize Shopify apps to access data in a store.
+The OAuth flow is used so that users can authorize Shopify apps to access data in a store.
 For example, an app might be authorized to access orders and product data in a store.

 The app receives an authorization grant.
 This is a temporary credential representing the authorization.

 The app requests an access token by authenticating with Shopify and presenting the authorization grant.